How Komodo Found a “Water-Up” Solution to Overcrowding

 In Komodo National Park, overcrowding isn’t just a nuisance; it is a hazard.
 The park is famous for its ripping, unpredictable currents.
 You cannot simply dive when you want to; you dive when the ocean allows.
 When the tide turns and the window opens, every boat needs their divers in the water at the exact same moment.

 This pressure creates a dangerous bottleneck that threatens both the environment and the divers themselves.
-To address the crisis, a dedicated working committee was formed by three members of the dive association Gahawisri and three members of the Dive Operators Collaboration Komodo (D.O.C.K.): Melissa Jonsson (Azul Komodo), Markus Reinhardt (Uber Scuba), and Sofia Tedestam (Dive Komodo).
+To address the crisis, a dedicated working committee was formed by three members of the dive association Gahawisri and three members of the Dive Operators Collaboration Komodo (D.O.C.K.): Melissa Jonsson, Markus Reinhardt, and Sofia Tedestam.

 Established in 2007, D.O.C.K. has spent nearly 20 years building a membership of 14 operators and fostering trust within the community.
-We talked to the D.O.C.K. members about the committee’s efforts to find solutions to overcrowding.
+We talked to the D.O.C.K. representatives about the committee ’s efforts to find solutions to overcrowding.

 At sites like Batu Bolong, where we dive in layers along steep slopes, overcrowding was becoming a safety issue,” the committee explains.
 “Divers at the top were being engulfed by bubbles from groups below, and the sheer volume of people led to the improper use of reef hooks, damaging the coral.
 We were seeing guest disappointment at even our most iconic sites.
 It was worsening every season, and we knew we had to act before the next high pressure period.